Entepotenz/supermarket-offer-scanner/README.md

 Simple project to scan the **upcoming** special offers of supermarkets.
 You can run this as a command line project or by cron inside a docker container.

+Feel free to contribute more shops if required :-)

 # How to use it with docker-compose?

 ```yml